What is Edge AI? A Beginner’s Guide to AI at the Edge

 Processing data locally reduces the energy load associated with constant back-and-forth communication with cloud servers.
 This makes edge AI a greener alternative, especially in industries looking to reduce their carbon footprint.

-Real-world edge AI use cases
+Edge AI use cases by industry

 Edge AI makes it possible for industries to process data in real time, closer to where it’s generated.
 This shift reduces latency, enhances privacy and boosts efficiency, especially in environments where every millisecond counts.
 Below are some expanded use cases that demonstrate how various sectors are leveraging the power of edge AI.